 Here's the super-quick 101 on types of rug pads:

 There are synthetic rug pads and rug pads made with more natural blends, such as rubber and felt.

 Rug pads are priced pretty fairly, in that you're going to get what you pay for.

 Synthetic rugs tend to be a little cheaper, but they don't offer as much padding or insulation.
 You may also find cheaper synthetics with chemicals that cause a reaction with the natural color dyes in your rug.

 Yes, we recommend using a rug pad even on laminate floors!
-This is because all the reasons above apply to laminate floors, just as much as hardwoods.
-For example, you'll still want to preserve your rug fibers, the finish on your laminate, and avoid a safety hazard.
+This is because all the reasons above apply to laminate floors, just as much as hardwood.
+For example, you'll still want to preserve your rug fibers, and the finish on your laminate, and avoid a safety hazard.

 Yes, here too, we recommend using a rug pad.
 All the reasons above apply to wall-to-wall carpeting.
 A rug that shifts will rub at the carpeting below, leaving a mark over time.
 Our customers are often surprised to learn that rugs move about, even when placed on carpeting and anchored by heavy furniture.
 Though curling edges and corners tend to be the most significant hazard we notice.